Essential washing habits

 Nose: take a cotton bud for adult; moisten it with saline solution, then gently insert it inside for moistening the secretions, then use the dry side to take off these ones.

 Face: wash the baby’s face as often as necessary during the day and don’t forget to wash behind the ears, where dirt tends to accumulate.
-You can use a no-rinse cleansing water or moisten a cotton ball with lotion, then rinse with water.
+You can use a no-rinse cleansing water or moisten a cotton ball with cleansing milk, then rinse with water.

-Hair: when styling your baby's hair, spray a few drops of eau pour la toilette onto a special brush for babies.
+Hair: when styling your baby's hair, spray a few drops of eau de toilette onto a special brush for babies.

 Nails: wait at least a month before cutting your baby’s nails for the first time.
 Until then, they’re still too fragile and brittle.
 After a month, regularly cut them short with a pair of scissors with rounded tips.
 Choose a time when the baby is calm, hold his hand or foot firmly and talk to him gently so that he remains calm during the procedure.
 Be careful not to cut the nails too short to avoid infections around the tips!